hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/1-it-in-society/index.md

         - subjected to fraud claims
         - encrypted records holds values
             - but not ownership
+        - wallets can be lost
         - if wallet it stolen, cannot recover
         - if private key to access wallet is lost
             - money is lost
-        - currency might go worthless if markets fluctuate
+        - values fluctuate fluctuate
         - some countries do not allow cryptocurrency use
             - so, cannot guy goods using them